forgetmenot9911/2022_EastSea/README.md

 # 2022_EastSea

 Here are the main codes building my first paper in English.
-If this repository helps you, please consider cite the paper below.
+If this repository helps you, please consider to cite the paper below.
 Thanks a lot!

 ```bib
 @Article{rs15133262,